 - 6. (Optional) Click the Set Participants button to open the "Set Participants" form and select at least one user from each role.
+If you do not set participants, as the asset - select at least one user from each role.
 If you do not set participants, as the asset moves through the workflow process, all users in each role will be potential candidates for receiving the assignment (unless Choose Assignees has been configured for the assignment method). - 7.
 (Optional) Type instructions in the Action to Take text box.
 These instructions are for the person receiving the assignment. - 8.
 (Optional) Set an Assignment Deadline date by which to complete the next assignment, using the prescribed format.
-If you do not enter a specific date, the assignment is due within the time set by the next state, which will be the default display when you click the Due radio button. - This feature appears only if enabled by the workflow administrator, and is available only if your user role is assigned as an administration role for the workflow process, or you otherwise have the right privileges.
-For more information, see "Setting an Assignment Deadline for an Asset" on page 166. - 9.
-(Optional) Set a Process Deadline date by which the assigned asset is to complete the workflow process, using the prescribed format. - This feature appears only if enabled by the workflow administrator, and is available only if you have the assigned administrator role for the workflow process, or if you otherwise have the right privileges.
-For more information, see "Removing an Asset from Workflow" on page 168. - 10.
-When you are finished filling in the form, click the Select Workflow button. - At this point, workflow is initiated for the asset; assignees who have been selected to complete the next step typically receive e-mail notifications of their assignments.
+If you do not enter a specific date, the assignment is due within the time set by the next state, which will be the default display when you click the Due radio button.

+This feature appears only if enabled by the workflow administrator, and is available only if your user role is assigned as an administration role for the workflow process, or you otherwise have the right privileges.
+For more information, see "Setting an Assignment Deadline for an Asset," on page 166.

+9. (Optional) Set a Process Deadline date by which the assigned asset is to complete the workflow process, using the prescribed format.

+This feature appears only if enabled by the workflow administrator, and is available only if you have the assigned administrator role for the workflow process, or if you otherwise have the right privileges.
+For more information, see "Removing an Asset from Workflow," on page 168.

+10. When you are finished filling in the form, click the Select Workflow button.

+At this point, workflow is initiated for the asset; assignees who have been selected to complete the next step typically receive e-mail notifications of their assignments.